Tips For The Pertemps Handicap Hurdle 2023 – How To Pick A Winner

-The last six winners of the race have all been Irish trained and every one of those winners wore a tongue tie.
+Six of the last seven winners of the race have all been Irish trained and every one of those winners wore a tongue tie.
+The only horse wearing a tongue tie last year was only beaten a neck by the winner in Third Wind, so it appears to be a massive help.

-Four of the Irish winners used Leopardstown as a stepping stone prior to coming here.
+Five of the recent Irish winners used the Leopardstown qualifier run over the Christmas period as a stepping stone prior to coming here.

 Many of the runners use qualifiers to get into this final and a positive performance from them last time would obviously be key to doing well in this.